Josh-Hiz/josh-hiz/README.md

 ### Interests and concentrations/endeavors:
 1. Creating artificial intelligence to simulate theoretical concepts in mathematics and computer science as well as finance using data science tools such as Tensorflow, NumPy, SciPy, and Pandas
 2. Object-Oriented Programming
-3. Algorithms, mathematical simulations using GUI's
+3. Data Structures and Algorithms
-4. Machine learning
+4. Machine learning (Kinda similar to the first point)
-5. Quantitative development using C++
+5. Quantitative development using C++ (HFT's hopefully one day)
-6. WebAssembly to display my CS projects on the web

 ### What are the languages I have experience with?
 - Java